Translations

 9/6/2020, SUNDAY, SUMMARY

 Hum.
 My canvas became blank again.
 I’ll fill it!
 We will move from the mundane to the everlasting.
-(I like this new way of writing!)
+(I like moving, in that direction!)

 The Mundane

-If my employer tries to force me to work more than the next four Wednesdays in September, at the office, then I will retire from my employer, use my leave time, and find another job, to work at home fulltime.
+If my employer tries to force me, to work more than the next four Wednesdays, in September, at the office, then I will retire, use my leave time, and find another job, to work from home full-time.
 I grow tired of my employer’s bureaucratic incompetence.

-On Friday, 9/28/2020, Mrs. Appalachian Irishman had an experience of dual “joy.”
+On Friday, 8/28/2020, Mrs. Appalachian Irishman had an experience of dual “joy.”
 First, her cell phone had the “white screen of death” again.
 After a few days of various efforts, her cell phone is okay again – for now.
-Second, her (our) ’08 Honda Civic stopped being able to cool the cabin.
-The A/C was not working very well.
+Second, her (our) ’08 Honda Civic had stopped cooling the cabin.
+The air conditioner was not working very well.
 On 9/2/2020, Wednesday, the car was in the “hospital.”
-On 9/3/2020, the car was well again.
-On 9/4/2020, Friday, the car was back in “the barn” (i.e., garage) again.
+The next day, the car was well again.
+On Friday, 9/4/2020, the car was back in “the barn” (i.e., garage).

-In my 8/18/2020, Tuesday, article, I bragged on New Look Home Improvements LLC.
+In the 8/18/2020 article, I bragged on New Look Home Improvements LLC.
 I need to revise that glowing review.
-We paid for and still need to have finished three minor details that the company owner promised, on 8/18/2020, to have done quickly.
-The southeast basement door exterior wood base (which has rot on both sides) needs to be repaired.
+We paid for, and still need to have finished, three minor details that the company owner promised, on 8/18/2020, to have done quickly.
+The southeast basement exterior door frame, at the base, needs repair.
+(Rot is on both sides.)
 A small area on the driveway, near the mailbox, needs pressure washing.
 Both basement door landings need to be pressure washed again.

-On 9/1/2020, I left the owner a voice mail on his work phone.
-He has not replied as of this article date.
+On 9/1/2020, I left the owner a voice mail, on his work phone.
+He has not replied, as of the date of this article.
 On 9/3/2020, I sent him a follow up e-mail.
 He has not replied.

 We do have a very fine and new deck.
-I do not, however, recommend New Look Home Improvements LLC, since the company does not follow up on the minor details of a job that has been paid in full.
+I do not, however, recommend New Look Home Improvements LLC, since the company does not follow up on the minor details, for a job that has been paid in full.

 The Everlasting